Contents

 Introduction

-In this we are going to see how we can create setup (MSI) file for an Windows application.
-Along with setup creation we are adding a custom control to msi file which facilitates to frame connection string during installation.
-Connection string details (Instance name, Database name) will take from user during installation process.
-For adding custom control to setup we need to design a page which facilitates to take all the inputs that are necessary to frame Connection string.
+In this article we are going to see how we can create a setup (MSI) file for a Windows application.
+Along with setup creation we are adding a custom control to the MSI file which facilitates framing the connection string during installation.
+Connection string details (instance name, database name) will be taken from the user during the installation process.
+For adding a custom control to the setup we need to design a page which facilitates taking all the inputs that are necessary to frame the connection string.

-This custom controls enables the end user to make his own connection string during installation process.
+- This custom control enables the end user to make his own connection string during installation process.

 - It eliminates the hard coding of connection string in